Chia-Network/bls-signatures/js-bindings/README.md

 ### Run tests

-To run tests, build the library, go to the `js_bindings` folder in the build directory and run
+To run tests, build the library, then go to the `js_bindings` folder in the build directory and run
 ```bash
 npm test
 ```